 Raffael Sprenger was a board member of the Swiss Association of Violin and Bow Makers (SVGB).
 Furthermore, he was a member and expert of the board at a federal exam for violin making masters.

-After internships in various workshops in Germany, Philipp Koch is supporting us in St. Gallen since April 2022.
-He devotes himself mainly and with great attention to the care of our rental and student instruments, but also shows great interest in service work on bows.
+After internships and stays in various workshops in Germany, Philipp Koch is supporting us in St. Gallen since April 2022.
+He devotes himself mainly and with great care to the care of our rental, student and storage instruments, but also shows great interest in service work on bows as well as restoration work.

 Raphael Eisl has been an enthusiastic violinist since childhood, which sparked his fascination for the world of stringed instruments at an early age.